daleao/sdv/Ligo/Modules/Tools/README.md

 The area of effect of Hoe and Watering Can may be customized by setting a length and radius for each upgrade level.
 Note that the radius adds to both side of the farmer, such that a radius of 1 yields an area 3 tiles wide.

+The radius of the Scythe and Golden Scythe can also be configured.

 ## Enchantments

 All tool enchantments are compatible.
 The Reaching Enchantment will work on chargeable resource tools as it ordinarily does for farming tools, increasing the maximum charge level by **one**.
 The Powerful Enchantment likewise continues to increase the power of resource tools, and that extends to every affected tile in the shockwave.

-In addition, this module will allow the Swift Enchantment to be applied on the Watering Can, and the Master Enchantment to be applied on all tools, boosting the corresponding skill level by **one**.
+In addition, this module will allow the Swift Enchantment to be applied to the Watering Can, and the Master Enchantment to be applied to all tools, boosting the corresponding skill level by **one**.
+Lastly, the Haymaker Enchantment can now be applied to the Scythe and Golden Scythe.

 ## Configs